fresh8/prom-client-helpers/README.md

-# prom-client-helpers
+# prom-client-timer-unit
-A collection of helpers for prom-client
+A helper function to help record time in other units than seconds